 Created by Henry Dunant, this symbol may only be used by official Red Cross organizations and military medical services.
 In America, an exception was granted only to companies with a red cross mark before 1906.

-According to the rules of the Geneva Convention, none of the warring parties has the right to attack buildings, equipment, vehicles, and people marked with an international symbol.
-They should be allowed everywhere, given access to the sick and wounded – both during an armed conflict and in the absence of war.
+According to the rules of the Geneva Convention, neither of the warring parties has the right to attack buildings, equipment, vehicles, and people marked with an international symbol.
+They should be allowed everywhere and given access to the sick and wounded—both during an armed conflict and in the absence of war.

-The red cross-shaped sign gives hope for impartial and voluntary help to all who find themselves in a difficult situation, regardless of their nationality and religion.
+The red cross-shaped sign gives hope for impartial and voluntary help to everyone in a difficult situation, regardless of nationality and religion.
 He says that salvation is on the way.
-The same symbol signals military medical units’ neutral position and speaks of their non-interference in hostilities.
+The symbol signals military medical units’ neutral position and speaks of their non-interference in hostilities.

-Despite the important mission of the American Red Cross, pharmaceutical company Johnson & Johnson has charged a humanitarian organization with logo copyright infringement.
+Despite the American Red Cross’s important mission, pharmaceutical company Johnson & Johnson has charged a humanitarian organization with logo copyright infringement.
 In 2007, the case went to trial.
-As noted by the applicant, he began using the image of the red cross in 1887, and the statutes of the Congress were not adopted until the beginning of the next millennium.
+As noted by the applicant, he began using the image of the Red Cross in 1887, and the statutes of the Congress were not adopted until the beginning of the next millennium.

 Red Cross: Interesting Facts